-- To enable easier booking at restaurant for orders or takeaways.
+- To enable easier booking at a restaurant for orders or takeaways.

 - To improve the response rates.
 Eg The Automated reply feature on Facebook.

-With the sudden rise in the demand for personalised attention in customer care, the use of these chatbots have solved so many problems.
+With the sudden rise in the demand for personalized attention in customer care, the use of these chatbots has solved so many problems.

-Chatbots are programmed to be quite adept at collecting information about users, while giving responses to the customer’s enquiries.
+Chatbots are programmed to be quite adept at collecting information about users while giving responses to the customer’s inquiries.
 Some of the other uses are as follows:

-- Providing the assistance or access to information quickly and efficiently.
+- Providing assistance or access to information quickly and efficiently.